MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab14_Configre Sales.md

 1. Set up customer price groups

-    1. Select the search for page icon in the top-right corner of the page, enter **Customers Price Groups**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Customers Price Groups` and then choose the related link.

     2. On the **Customers Price Groups** page, select **+ New**.